bl4ck4ndbr0wn/witness-dapp/README.md

 # Overview

-This witness DApp demonstrates the eosio platform running a blockchain as a local single node test net with a simple DApp.
+This Blog DApp demonstrates the eosio platform running a blockchain as a local single node test net with a simple DApp.
 This DApp allows users to create, edit, delete and like witness posts.
 This guide uses scripts, containing relevant commands, which will show you how to install, build and run the DApp, and by doing so will demonstrate:

 - Downloading and running eosio in docker
 - Managing your docker container